How to use ECCO and CIOÈ in Italian

 Understanding fillers is a must if you want to take your Italian to the next level and become eventually fluent.
-Besides cioè and ecco, the Italian language is plenty of other fillers words that Italians use all the time.
+Besides cioè and ecco, Italian language is plenty of other filler words that Italians use all the time.
 Allora, insomma, and beh are just a few examples.
-In 9 frequent Italian filler words, I discuss this subject more in-depth.
+In 9 frequent Italian filler words, I discuss the subject more in-depth.

 HOW TO USE ECCO

 ECCO describes something or somebody’s appearance, replacing the sentences “here it is “(something/somebody) in English.

 - Ecco i nostri amici – here are my friends

 - Ecco il treno – here is the train